jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 49: 9/6/2018,
 Added styled-components to my project.
 Next step is to go into @figmadesign and create the UI for my survey form so it's nice and pretty 🙂

+### Day 50: 9/7/2018,
+Continued working on Survey Form.
+Couldn't get the form submissions to come in - need to do more investigating to figure it out. 🤪